parthsakpal07/Weather-App/README.md

 Utilized for managing state and side effects such as fetching data when a new city is searched.

 📱 Responsive Design
-The layout adjusts smoothly across different screen sizes for both desktop and mobile users.
+The layout adjusts smoothly across different screen sizes for both desktop and mobile users

 Link- comming soon..